intuit/graphql-filter-java/README.md

 [![Apache 2](http://img.shields.io/badge/license-Apache%202-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 ## Overview
-This library helps GraphQL developers in building awesome apis with fine grain filtering support.
+This library helps GraphQL developers build awesome APIPs with fine grain filtering support.

 ## Requirements
 * grahql-java (v13.x)
 * Java 8.x & Above

 ## Features
-This library will help in creating filter conditions which are dynamically created by combining any supported filter criteria field along with any of the supported logical operations including AND, OR and NOT.
-For eg: consider the below examples.
+This library will help create filter conditions which are dynamically created by combining any supported filter criteria field along with any of the supported logical operations including AND, OR and NOT.
+Consider the examples below.
 ### Queries

 #### OR